 Why Automakers Don’t Use Synthetics in Production Vehicles:

 Okay.
 Synthetics are great.
 The real question is: Why doesn’t everybody use them?
 Manufacturers don’t use synthetics in production vehicles (except as where needed to prevent component failure during the warranty period) for at least two reasons.
 It is our opinion that they want to sell you a new vehicle or non-warranty repairs more often, and synthetic motor oil would significantly reduce their chances of doing that.
 Additionally, the oil companies want to sell oil to keep their oil wells and refineries running and they do that more profitably by recommending the fraudulent 3000 mile oil change.
 Sure, they all offer a synthetic or semi-synthetic now, but it is only a very small percentage of total oil sales volume.
-A few auto companies install a synthetic oil as a factory fill in very high performance vehicles such as the Chevrolet Corvette and Dodge Viper, for example.
+A few auto companies install a synthetic oil as a factory fill in very high performance vehicles such as the Chevrolet Corvette, Dodge Viper, Porsche and Mercedes AMG for examples.